 Scenic Drives: Whether you’re on a motorcycle or in a car, the paved road touring around Newton County is beautiful and some of the finest scenic drives in mid-America.
 Backroad drives are also extremely lovely; 4WD is recommended for most of these roads and high-clearance for roads in the upper wilderness surrounding the Fallsville and Whitaker Point areas.
 For pavement drives, take a drive over to Jasper, AR, just 14 miles from Ponca and with lovely scenery every mile of the way.
 Go even further up to the Arkansas Grand Canyon south of Jasper on Hwy 7.
 Need a picnic lunch for a stop along the way?
 Our deli can prepare you a hearty meal; check out our scrumptious deli menu here!

-Dining: Be sure to treat your palette to the fine Italian food at the nearby Low Gap Cafe, open Wed – Sat for lunch and dinner / Sundays for brunch.
-The picturesque mountain town of Jasper is just 14 miles from Ponca (via Hwy 74 S) and has several restaurants featuring everything from great burgers to organic jambalaya.
+Dining: The picturesque mountain town of Jasper is just 14 miles from Ponca (via Hwy 74 S) and has several restaurants featuring everything from great burgers to organic jambalaya.
+It’s a lovely drive across the mountains to this small hidden gem of a community, featuring one of Arkansas’s most beloved restaurants, the Ozark Cafe!